wshin2000-SJman/WorkAssist/README.md

 # SJ WorkAssist

 SJ WorkAssist is a minimalist, retro-styled productivity suite designed for efficient task management and meeting documentation.
-It features a sleek "Tokyo Night" aesthetic and is built with Python (PyWebView) and Vanilla JS for a lightweight, high-performance experience.
+It is built with Python (PyWebView) and Vanilla JS for a lightweight, high-performance experience.

 ## Key Features